Permanental polynomials of skew adjacency matrices of oriented graphs: Roots of the permanental polynomial

 \begin{proof} Suppose that $\pi(G,x)$ = $\sum\limits_{k=0}^na_{k}(G)x^{n-k}$ and $\pi(G^\sigma,x)$ = $\sum\limits_{k=0}^na_k(G^\sigma)x^{n-k}$.
 If there exists an orientation $G^\sigma$ of $G$ such that $S_p(G^\sigma)=iS_p(G)$, then from Lemma \ref{P:per_root}, $a_k(G)$ = $a_{k}(G^\sigma)$ = 0 for all odd $k$.
 By Lemma~\ref{L:per_root_bipartite}, $G$ is bipartite.

 Conversely, we assume that $G$ is bipartite and $(X,Y)$ is a bipartition of $G$.
 Orient $G$ by directing all edges of $G$ toward $Y$.
 Denote this orientation by $G^\sigma$.
+If $G$ contains no cycles, then by Theorem~\ref{T:coeffient_skew} and Lemma~\ref{T:Sachs_simplegraph} we have $a_{2l}(G^\sigma)$ = $(-1)^{l} p(G,l)$ = $(-1)^{l}a_{2l}(G)$.
+So we assume that $G$ contains an even cycle.
 Let $C_{2l}$ be an even cycle in $G$ of length $2l$.
 Then $C_{2l}$ is oddly oriented if and only if $l$ is odd.